dssg/UPSG/doc/user_guide.rst

 Once we have added our Stages to the pipeline and collected a number of :class:`Nodes <upsg.pipeline.Node>`, we can connect our Nodes together in order to specify the dependencies between Stages.
-In general, if we have a Stage :code:`stage_a` and a Stage :code:`stage_b`, where :code:`stage_a` has an output named "out_a" and :code:`stage_b` has an input named "in_b_1", and :code:`stage_b` expects that it's input "in_b_1" will be provided by
+For example, if we have a Stage :code:`stage_a` and a Stage :code:`stage_b`, where :code:`stage_a` has an output named "out_a" and :code:`stage_b` has an input named "in_b_1", and :code:`stage_b` expects that it's input "in_b_1" will be provided by